-Line 16 - Interest and/or penalty from Form 500UP or late payment interest Calculate the amount of interest and/or penalty due as a result of the underpayment of estimated tax.
-Use Form 500UP, available at www.marylandtaxes.gov.
+Line 19 - Interest and/or Penalty Calculate the amount of interest and/or penalty due as a result of the underpayment of estimated tax.
+Use Form 500UP, available at marylandtaxes. gov.

-Partnerships and LLCs with income received unevenly throughout the year, and that choose to annualize on Form 500UP, must enter code number "301" on one of the lines marked "code numbers" on the front of Form 511.
+Partnerships and LLCs with income received unevenly throughout the year, and that choose to annualize on Form 500UP, must enter code number "301" on one of the lines marked "code numbers" on the front of Form 510.
 S corporations may not use the annualization method on Form 500UP.

-If Form 511 is filed late, calculate interest on the amount of tax that was not paid by the original due date.
-Interest is due at the rate of 10% annually or 0.8333% per month for any month or part of a month that a tax is paid after the original due date of the 2020 return but before January 1, 2022.
-Assistance in calculating interest is available through our website at www.marylandtaxes.gov or email your question to TAXHELP@ marylandtaxes.gov.
+If Form 510 is filed late, calculate interest on the amount of tax that was not paid by the original due date.
+Interest is due at the rate of 10.0075% annually or 0.8339% per month for any month or part of a month that a tax is paid after the original due date of the 2023 return but before January 1, 2025.
+Assistance in calculating interest is available through our website at marylandtaxes.gov or email your question to TAXHELP@ marylandtaxes.gov.
 You may also call 1-800-638-2937 or from central Maryland 410-260-7980.

 A penalty may be imposed if any tax is not paid when due.
-Any penalty due will be calculated and assessed after filing of Form 511.
+Any penalty due will be calculated and assessed after filing of Form 510.

-Line 17 - Total balance due.
-Add pass-through entity election tax due (Line 12), any prior overpayment (Line 15a), and any interest and/or penalty (Line 16).
-Then subtract the total payments and credits (line 13e).
+Line 20 - Total Nonresident Balance Due Add nonresident tax due (Line 15), any prior overpayment (Line 18a), NEW and any interest and/or penalty (Line 19).
+Then subtract the total payments and credits (line 16f

-Line 18 - Amount of overpayment from original return to be applied to estimated tax for 2021.
-Overpayment may be applied to estimated taxes for the following year.
-Amount may not exceed 2020 overpayment, less any prior year overpayment, less interest and/or penalty.
+Line 21 - Amount of overpayment from original return to be applied to estimated tax for 2024.
+Overpayment may be

-Line 19 - Amount of overpayment TO BE REFUNDED to the Electing PTE.
-Subtract the sum of any prior overpayment (Line 15a) and any interest and/or penalty (Line 16) from any overpayment (Line 15).
+- applied to estimated taxes for the following year.
+Amount may not exceed 2023 overpayment, less any prior year overpayment, less interest and/or penalty. - Line 22 Amount of overpayment TO BE REFUNDED to the PTE.
+Add lines 19 and 21, and subtract the total from line NEW 18.
+(If amending, subtract lines 18a and 19 from line 18.)